Platanus occidentalis: Distribution

 In its native range, it is often found in riparian and wetland areas.
 The range extends from Iowa to Ontario and New Hampshire in the north, Nebraska in the west, and south to Texas and Florida.
 It is apparently extirpated from Maine.
+It can be found in southeastern Minnesota.
 Closely related species (see Platanus) occur in Mexico and the southwestern states of the United States.
-It is sometimes grown for timber, and has become naturalized in some areas outside its native range.
+It is sometimes grown for timber and has become naturalized in some areas outside its native range.
 It can be found growing successfully in Bismarck, North Dakota, and it is sold as far south as Okeechobee.
-The American sycamore is also well adapted to life in Argentina and Australia and is quite widespread across the Australian continent especially in the cooler southern states such as Victoria and New South Wales.
+The American sycamore is also well adapted to life in Argentina and Australia and is quite widespread across the Australian continent, especially in the cooler southern states such as Victoria and New South Wales.

 Ecology

 American sycamore is found most commonly in bottomland or floodplain areas, thriving in the wet environments provided by rivers, streams, or abundant groundwater, though it will die after being flooded for more than two weeks at a time.
+It is a fast-growing, early-mid successional hardwood tree species.
 Its life cycle follows the pattern of a "weedy" species: it grows mature enough to reproduce rather young and produces large numbers of wind-distributed seeds.
 The dominance of sycamore in a forest depends on the conditions where it grows; it is often a pioneer species, but in the wet sites that are most ideal for it, it persists as a subclimax to climax species, partly because of its fast growth and very long lifespan.

 As one of the largest trees in the wet bottomland habitats where it dominates, it is a key component of the structure of those habitats.
 The heartwood of a sycamore tree decays quickly, producing large hollow cavities in the center of the trees which are used by many animals as nesting sites.
 The largest hollow trees can be big enough for black bear dens, but average trees create homes for bats and cavity-nesting birds like wood ducks, barred owls, screech owls, chimney swift, and great-crested flycatcher.